 Using the Rubric tool in Canvas is a convenient way to speed up your grading as well as allowing your students to see the rubric you are using.
 Once you create a rubric for the assignment, that rubric will appear in SpeedGrader where you can click on the rating the student earned for each category, adjust points within a points range for that rating, and make comments specifically to that criteria.
 This is especially helpful if you have TAs/AIs grading for you and you want to make sure they include all criteria in each student’s feedback.
 See the Canvas Guide “How do I add a rubric to an assignment?” for instructions on creating and attaching a rubric.

 In Canvas Assignments, the +Rubric button is at the bottom of the assignment in the regular (not editing) view.
-In Canvas Discussions, you add a rubric by clicking the Options menu and selecting “Add Rubric” as shown to the right.
+In Canvas Discussions, you add a rubric by clicking the Options menu )the three vertical dots next to the Edit button) and selecting “Add Rubric.”

 If you prefer to use a criteria list where your criteria are listed but there are no defined rating categories, you can do that by selecting the free-form comments checkbox under the rubric.
 When you use this option, you can save commonly used comments for each criterion to reduce re-typing.
 See the Canvas Guide “How do I use free-form comments instead of ratings in a rubric in SpeedGrader?” for more information.